ViniciusRubens/Object-Detection-and-Bounding-Box-Regression/README.md

 - 📁 [Os](https://docs.python.org/3/library/os.html) — Library used to browse directories from our PC.
 - 📁 [random](https://docs.python.org/3/library/random.html) — Library used to generate pseudo-random numbers.
 - 📁 [OpenCV](https://opencv.org/) — Library used to modify and load our images.
+- 📁 [imutils](https://pypi.org/project/imutils/) — Library used to modify our images.
+- 📁 [pathlib](https://docs.python.org/3/library/pathlib.html) — Library used to flow from directories.
+- 📁 [Scikit-learn](https://scikit-learn.org/stable/user_guide.html) — Library used to preprocessing our data.

 ## Getting started